Endtest Security

 Endtest gives users the ability to run automated functional tests written with our Codeless Test Editor across multiple browser and OS combinations.
 The platform eliminates the need to build and maintain an on-premise test grid, and provides the ability to run cross-browser tests in parallel, significantly reducing the time it takes to execute these tests.
 Results can be analyzed using videos, screenshots, log files and Test Analytics to quickly identify test patterns and resolve defects, enabling faster release cycles.

-Mobile App Testing
+Native App Testing

 Endtest users can test mobile native, hybrid and web apps across real devices as well as hundreds of iOS simulators and Android emulators.
-Mobile app tests are automated using our Codeless Test Editor.
+Mobile App tests are also automated using our Codeless Test Editor.
 Mobile tests can be run on a public real device cloud across thousands of devices, or on a private cloud, with unique devices dedicated to individual customers.

 Database